setrf/traveling-salesman-env/README.md

 # Traveling Salesman Prime-RL Environment

 Turnkey verifiers/Prime-RL environment for the Traveling Salesman Problem (TSP).
-It ships a synthetic dataset of small TSP instances (4–7 cities) with ground-truth optimal tours and a rubric that scores model output as a normalized tour-length ratio.
+It ships a synthetic dataset of medium TSP instances (default 10 cities) with ground-truth optimal tours and a rubric that scores model output as a normalized tour-length ratio.

 ## Repository layout
 - `environments/traveling_salesman/pyproject.toml` — environment metadata (name, version, tags, deps)